Why Do Rabbits Lose Fur From Their Coat?

 - Next, the shedding process will start moving down their body, and it will be coming away in bits and pieces.
 At first, it won't look like a lot.
 It's only when a few days have passed that you will notice that your rabbit is losing clumps of hair from his back.
 It can look like the coat is literally being pulled out.
 It's not pretty, and your rabbit won't be attending any beauty shows.

 - Once the process has started down the back, this area seems to be a bit sensitive for your bunny rabbits.
 They won't want to be touched, and when you pet them, it will seem like you're petting their spine.
 There is a very thin coat of hair here.

 What Happens When You Find a Lump of Hair?

 So, you find a lump of rabbit hair.
 Seeing this will become quite a regular occurrence each day.
 Rabbit hair is very fine, which causes it to end up catching on everything that it comes in to contact with.

-For the duration of the time, your rabbit will generally be shedding for a maximum of 21 days.
-You will see hair on your clothes, your couch, and located in every corner of your kitchen floor.
+Your rabbit will generally be shedding for a maximum of 21 days.
+For the duration of the time, you will see hair on your clothes, your couch, and located in every corner of your kitchen floor.
 You will need to have your hoover handy to tidy up after your pet.